clarkfitzg/sta141c-winter19/README.md

 ### Project / HW ideas

+__Historical background__
+Write a 1 page summary of one programming language.
+How was it used in the past?
+How is it used today?

 __Animal movements__
 Given GPS tracking data of where the monkeys have moved, describe how they behave.